Table of Contents

 At school, we must ensure that tablet apps have a learning purpose and most importantly, that children are accessing a range of different practical learning experiences to support generalisation of learning.

-Exploring autism and neurodiversity in the context of education, with autism specialist teacher, Steph Reed.
-With clear passion for improving outcomes of autistic and neurodivergent individuals, join Steph and guests on a journey of sharing practical information and advice related to autism and education, whilst also exploring her own neurodivergence.
+Exploring autism and neurodiversity in the context of education, with Autism Specialist Teacher, Steph Reed.
+With a clear passion for improving the outcomes of autistic and neurodivergent individuals, join Steph and guests on a journey of sharing practical information and advice related to autism and education, whilst also exploring her own neurodivergence.